GDevelopApp/GDevelop-documentation/docs/gdevelop5/education/index.md

 - 1 teacher account;
 - 9 student accounts.

 **All accounts benefits from the same perks as a Gold subscription** (see details [here](https://gdevelop.io/pricing)).
-This includes the possibility for students to work with Android or iPad tablets with the native app.
+This includes the possibility for students to work on their project using the GDevelop mobile app, available for Android tablets and phones, as well as iPads and iPhone.

 ## Teacher accounts specificities